 At their core, ATSs are designed to help recruiters manage candidates from initial outreach through to final interview and (hopefully) an accepted offer.
-Depending on the application, they can also assist with posting job listings, headhunting, parsing and evaluating candidates, interviewing, and making offers.
+Depending on the application, they can also assist a hiring manager with posting job listings, headhunting, parsing and evaluating candidates, interviewing, and making offers throughout the hiring process.

-The core of any ATS is a database that stores the candidate details.
-The program will process a resume or application and then present that to you in an easy-to-navigate interface.
+The core of any applicant tracking software is a database that stores the candidate details.
+The program will process a resume or application and then present that to hiring managers in an easy-to-navigate HR tool.
 No more spreadsheets!

 What are the key features of an applicant tracking system?

-There are a lot of ATS systems out there with different bells and whistles.
+Every ATS provider offers different bells and whistles.
 Some, for example, will help you dip into the market and source candidates as well as parse applications.
-Others will allow you to automate processes such as scheduling interviews.
+Others will allow you to automate processes such as scheduling a candidate interview.

-Some ATSs enable you to quickly post JDs to your company’s careers pages as well as job boards and social channels.
+Some ATSs enable you to quickly post JDs to your company’s careers pages as well as on a job board and social channels.

 The benefits of this *saving oodles of time and consistent job ads* you can see immediately!

-Once you’ve sourced a list of likely candidates, most ATS can help you structure, send and track and optimize personalized emails as part of the headhunting process.
+Once you've sourced a list of likely candidates, most ATS can help you structure, send and track and optimize personalized emails as part of the talent acquisition process.

 Candidates and any interactions with them are kept on record (although check how long you are legally allowed to keep them for), allowing you to build your own candidate pool and nurture relationships over time.